 Here’s the thing: saying you don’t have time is an exuse.

 You’re choosing not to have time for this.
 Because you do, it’s a choice.

-Your days are filled with choices, and it can be as simple as allocating 5 minutes you spend scrolling celebrity accounts on Instagram to journal writing instead.
+Your days are filled with choices, and it can be as simple as allocating 5 minutes you spend scrolling Maltese puppy accounts on Instagram to journal writing instead.

 Try this: Set a timer for 5 minutes and write.
 When the timer goes off, you may find the 5 minutes when by so quickly, you’re able to write more.
 Or, that might be all for the day.